 What’s a good result?

 Results that are below a geometric mean of 126 colonies per 100mL or below 235 organisms per 100mL for a single sample mean you should take standard precautions when swimming in the water and avoid drinking the water.
 In addition, sample collections only happen during one week per month.
 This means there are limitations to assuming the water is safe for the rest of the month.

 How does the Recreational Waters Bacterial Monitoring Program work?

-- Collection of surface water samples at beaches on a scheduled basis by the City of Bozeman Recreation Department.
+- The City of Bozeman Recreation Department collects surface water samples at beaches on a regular basis,

-- Testing of all scheduled surface water samples for the presence of E. coli bacteria at the City of Bozeman Water Reclamation Facility laboratory.
+- The City of Bozeman’s Water Reclamation Facility tests the surface water samples for the presence of E. coli bacteria,

-The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 ml for any single sample or a geometric mean of 126 colonies per 100 ml for all samples collected within a sampling period (Equation 1).
-Should either of these values be exceeded, the responsible health officer should use their discretion to take additional steps to inform the public of the associated health risks.
+The EPA recommended recreational water quality standard for full body contact swimming for E. coli is 235 organisms per 100 mL for any single sample or a geometric mean of 126 colonies per 100 mL for all samples collected within a sampling period.
+If the sample results exceed either of these values, the health department will take action to inform the public of the associated health risks.

 If you have any questions or concerns, please contact the Gallatin City-County Health Department at 406.582.3120 or the Gallatin Local Water Quality District at 406.582.3168.

 For more details about the monitoring process, please see the Recreational Waters Bacterial Monitoring Sampling and Analysis Plan.